A) Jesus’ death—the ransom for us

 How then, are we to understand the following words of Jesus?

-And He said to them, “O foolish men and slow of heart to believe in all that the prophets have spoken!
-Was it not necessary for the Christ to suffer these things and to enter into His glory?”
-(Luke 24:25-26)
+And he said to them, “O foolish ones, and slow of heart to believe all that the prophets have spoken!
+Was it not necessary that the Christ should suffer these things and enter into his glory?”
+(Luke 24:25–26)

-But the things which God announced beforehand by the mouth of all the prophets, that His Christ would suffer, He has thus fulfilled.
-Therefore repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord… (Acts 3:15, 18-19)
+But what God foretold by the mouth of all the prophets, that his Christ would suffer, he thus fulfilled.
+Repent therefore, and turn again, that your sins may be blotted out, that times of refreshing may come from the presence of the Lord.… (Acts 3:15,18–20)

 Jesus’ death only makes full sense in connection with his resurrection.
 His resurrection demonstrates to us that Jesus was not one of numerous idealists who was ultimately defeated by man’s wickedness.
 The resurrection is the divine confirmation that Jesus’ words and his claim to be the incarnate God were true.
 The resurrection demonstrates that death does not have the last word, but that Jesus overcame death through his devotion to the point of death.
 He bore the wickedness of sinners and by being united with him we experience freedom from sin.

-…but thanks be to God, who gives us the victory through our Lord Jesus Christ.
-Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord.
-(1 Corinthians 15:57-58)
+But thanks be to God, who gives us the victory through our Lord Jesus Christ.
+Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labour is not in vain.
+(1 Corinthians 15:57–58)

-- According to Tertullian, Barnabas was the author of the Letter to the Hebrews. [↩]
+- According to Tertullian (De pudicitia), Barnabas was the author of the Letter to the Hebrews. ↩

-- At this point in the text we have replaced the word “propitiation”, as quoted in the NASB, with “mercy-seat” as translated by Darby.
-The rendering “propitiation” implies the thought that God requires compensation or satisfaction to be paid for the offence committed against him – a thought that is foreign to the biblical concept of God, who himself is the one who takes away our sins.
+- At this point in the text we have replaced the word “propitiation”, as quoted in the ESV, with “mercy-seat” as translated by Darby.
+The rendering “propitiation” implies the thought that God requires compensation or satisfaction to be paid for the offence committed against him—a thought that is foreign to the biblical concept of God, who himself is the one who takes away our sins.
 It is not God who needs to be reconciled to us, but we to God.
-Wycliffe translated hilasterion as “forgiver”. [↩]
+Wycliffe translated hilasterion as “forgiver”. ↩

 - This is the literal meaning of the Greek word cheirographon.
-We have thus amended the NASB’s rendering of “certificate of debt” to read “handwriting” as in KJV and Darby. [↩]
+We have thus amended the ESV’s rendering of “record of debt” to read “handwriting” as in KJV and Darby. ↩